Leadership Reimagined: Building Resilient Organizations

 Goodwill has always been one of America’s most powerful innovation stories, turning donated goods into jobs, careers and hope long before the term ‘social enterprise’ ever existed.
 Explore how to position innovation as a leadership responsibility, not a department or committee.
 An innovation culture starts and must be led and fed by senior leadership.

-(Track 1) Well-Being as Strategy: How Leadership and HRM Practices Build Resilient Organizations
+Well-Being as Strategy: How Leadership and Human Resource Management Practices Build Resilient Organizations

 Rachael Hansen-Garsgong, Postdoctoral Researcher